Hobospider132/hobospider132/README.md

 ### Hi there 👋

-I'm a student based in Sydney, Australia (AEST time zone)

 I mainly use Python when programming however I know how to use JavaScript, C# and more.
 Sort of full stack but not really